Larry Kwong: NHL debut

 On March 13, 1948, Kwong became the first player of Asian descent to play in the NHL.
-Kwong was not the first non-white player, having been preceded by Aboriginal Canadians, Paul Jacobs and Henry Maracle, and Ojibwe American Taffy Abel.
-He wore number 11 and played against Maurice Richard and the Montreal Canadiens in the Montreal Forum.
-This event came less than a year after Jackie Robinson shattered the baseball color line in the US.
-During this game, Kwong was benched until late in the third period, when he was sent to play the final shift of the game.
-Spending less than a minute on the ice, he tallied no points in what would be his only big-league game.
+Kwong was not the first non-white player, having been preceded by several Indigenous athletes, including Paul Jacobs, Taffy Abel and Henry Maracle.
+Kwong wore number 8 and played against Maurice Richard and the Montreal Canadiens in the Montreal Forum.
+This event came less than a year after Jackie Robinson shattered the baseball colour line in the US.
+During this game, Kwong was benched until late in the third period, when he was sent to play his lone shift of the game.
+Spending just a minute on the ice, he tallied no points in what would be his only big-league game.

-While several other Rover forwards were called to play subsequent games, Kwong was not, despite being the Rovers' top scorer.
-Kwong became convinced that he would not get an opportunity to prove himself at the NHL level with the Rangers, and left the Rangers organization at the end of the season.
+While several other Rover forwards were called to play subsequent games, Kwong was not, despite being the Rovers' top scorer and MVP.
+Kwong became convinced that he would not get an opportunity to prove himself at the NHL level with the Rangers, and he left the Rangers organization at the end of the season.
 In the off-season, Kwong accepted a more lucrative offer to play for the Valleyfield Braves of the Quebec Senior Hockey League.

 Career peak outside of the NHL

-Kwong went on to have a long and successful career in senior leagues in Canada and the United States.
+Kwong went on to have a long and successful career in senior and professional leagues in Canada and the United States.
 Coached by Toe Blake, Kwong was named as an alternate captain of the Valleyfield Braves.
-In 1951 Kwong won the Vimy Trophy as the Most Valuable Player (MVP) of the QSHL.
+In 1951 Kwong won the Vimy Trophy as the Most Valuable Player (MVP) of the Quebec Senior Hockey League.
 That year, he led the Valleyfield Braves to the league championship and then to the Alexander Cup, the Canadian major senior title.
 In the following QSHL season (1951–52), Kwong's 38 goals were topped only by Jean Béliveau's 45 tallies.
 In his nine-year tenure in the Quebec League, competing against future NHL All-Stars such as Béliveau, Jacques Plante, Dickie Moore, Gerry McNeil and Jean-Guy Talbot, Kwong averaged better than a point per game.
 Béliveau, who later became a Hall of Fame inductee, said: "Larry made his wing men look good because he was a great passer.
 He was doing what a centre man is supposed to do."